JoaoVieira97/hcp-mobile/hcp-server-dependencies/hcp-deploy/CENTOS.md

-# HCP WEB APP Deployment
+# Odoo Installation on CentOS 7

 Follow these instructions to install HCP Web App on CentOS 7 machine.